What is the percentage markup if a retailer sells a product for $9 after buying it for $6?

 Study for the PlayPosit Principles of Marketing Test.
 Engage with interactive content, flashcards, and detailed explanations.
 Gear up to ace your exam!

-Next, divide the markup amount by the cost price:
+Next, we divide the markup amount by the cost price:

-Finally, to convert this figure into a percentage, multiply by 100:
+Finally, we convert this fraction into a percentage by multiplying by 100:

 Subscribe